videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/image-capture.md

 #### Step 3 : Fetch and Display Image

-- To display a captured image, we introduce the `ShowImage` component.
+- To display a captured image, the `ShowImage` component is used.
 Here's how it works:

-- Within `ShowImage`, we subscribe to the `IMAGE_TRANSFER` topic, receiving the `fileUrl` associated with the captured image.
-Once obtained, we leverage the `fetchBase64File()` function from the `useFile` hook to retrieve the file in `base64` format from VideoSDK's temporary storage.
+- Within `ShowImage`, you need to subscribe to the `IMAGE_TRANSFER` topic, receiving the `fileUrl` associated with the captured image.
+Once obtained, leverage the `fetchBase64File()` function from the `useFile` hook to retrieve the file in `base64` format from VideoSDK's temporary storage.

 ```js
 import {